vinsol/coinbase_commerce/README.md

     CoinbaseCommerce::API.retry_if_fails = true
     CoinbaseCommerce::API.logger = Logger.new("#{Rails.root}/log/coinbase_commerce.log")

+You can set webhook `shared_secret` to verify the webhooks.
+  CoinbaseCommerce::Webhhok.shared_secret = "your_shared_secret"

 For example, you could set the values above in an `initializer` file in your `Rails` app (e.g. your\_app/config/initializers/coinbase_commerce.rb).